mnhmilu/poc-kubernets/poc/example-5/readme.md

   To view minikube kubernet config file use `cat ~/.kube/config`

-  To resole the problem use `minikube ssh docker pulll image-name`
+  To solve the problem use `minikube ssh docker pulll image-name`

+  or

+  use host docker env to minikube by   `eval $(minikube docker-env)`